 Sudden loss of drive or rattle from the transmission

 The Continuous Variable Transmission used in older Mini models is almost notorious for various problems, and sudden loss of drive is probably the most severe.
 In most cases, the car will drive without any noticeable issues until this happens.
 A loud bang will sometimes accompany this, and a grinding noise might come from the transmission.
 There will be a series of check engines and other warning lights.

 - The snapped drive belt that connects pulleys inside the transmission is a well-known and documented problem.
 When this happens, many metal parts and shavings are scattered around, damaging gears and other components.
 As replacing the whole transmission is the only option at this point, we recommend sourcing a rebuilt or second-hand unit, as the cost of a new one supersedes the price of the whole car.

 - NOTE: There are several warning signs about possible upcoming belt failure.
 When driving, pay attention to noises like rattling while standing at a stop in gear or knocking noises when accelerating from a standstill.
 In addition, many specialized workshops recommend replacing the drive belt every 60,000 miles.

 Delayed gear shift and no TCC engagement

-Mini models, equipped with a 6-speed automatic transmission, designated as TF-60, can develop several different issues with gear changes.
-Some of the most common symptoms range from delayed or erratic gear shifts, shift flares on accelerations, to failures to engage torque convetransmission, designated as TF-60, can develop several different issues with gear changes.
-Some of the most common symptoms range from delayed or erratic gear shifts, shift flares on accelerations, to failures to engage torque converter clutch.
+Mini models with a 6-speed automatic transmission, designated as TF-60, can develop several issues with gear changes.
+Some of the most common symptoms range from delayed or erratic gear shifts and shift flares on accelerations to failures to engage the torque converter clutch.

 In most severe cases, some of the clutches may be burned.
 There will be no other symptoms or warning lights.